 VIVOBAREFOOT concept store

 If you’re flirting with the idea of barefoot running, the stylish VIVOBAREFOOT flagship store in Covent Garden will help you find your feet – and of course, a new pair of minimalistic running kicks.
+Their range includes a wide selection of vegan, winterproof and "swimrun" trainers - the latter being perfect for triathletes.
 Staff are knowledgeable, and the shop’s also got a clinic which offers personal and group training to master the barefoot technique (for a fee), or you can opt for a one-to-one session with a running coach.

 64 Neal Street, WC2H 9PQ